TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

 On compression, zMesh is meant to improve the smoothness of the patch-based AMR datasets by taking advantage of the data redundancy between each AMR level (as described in the introduction).
 Thus, zMesh cannot improve the smoothness if there is no data redundancy in the tree-structured AMR datasets (i.e., our tested datasets).
 A simple example is used to illustrate this in Figure \ref{fig:zdata}, where the finer-level data has higher values because a grid will be refined only if its value is larger than a certain threshold.
 For block-based AMR, when a grid needs to be refined because of its high value, the value will still remain in the level, resulting in a redundant value saved (i.e., the red 8).
 If one uses the original z-ordering to traverse the data level-by-level (shown in Figure \ref{fig:zdata}), the reordered data will have three significant value changes (i.e., from 2 to 8, from 8 to 1, and from 1 to 9).
 To solve this issue, zMesh traverses the two AMR levels together based on the layout of the 2D array.
-The reordered data are ``1-2-8-9-8-7-8-1'', which only has two significant value changes (i.e., from 2 to 8 and from 8 to 1).
+The reordered data are ``1-2-8-9-8-7-8-1'', which only has two significant value changes (from 2 to 8 and from 8 to 1).
 Thus, zMesh can improve the smoothness of patch-based AMR data.

 However, as shown in Figure \ref{fig:ourdata}, for tree-structured AMR data (without saving a redundant ``8''), compared to the 1D baseline that compresses each level separately, zMesh introduces two significant data changes (i.e., from 2 to 9 and from 8 to 1) as it traverses between two AMR levels.
-This explains why zMesh is slightly worse than the 1D baseline on our data.
+This explains why zMesh is slightly worse than the 1D baseline.

-When considering the 3D baseline, we observe that it works slightly better than \textsc{TAC+} in the following circumstances: (1) the AMR data has only two levels of refinement, (2) the decompressed data has a low PSNR/bit-rate, and (3) the finest level of the data has a relatively low density.
-We also observe that (4) when the finest level density increases, the bit-rate intersection point where the 3D baseline performs better than \textsc{TAC+} shifts to a higher value, (5) while the advantage of the 3D baseline over \textsc{TAC+} becomes smaller.
+When considering the 3D baseline, we observe that it works slightly better than \textsc{TAC+} in the following circumstances: (1) the AMR data has only two levels of refinement, (2) the finest level of the data has a relatively high density, and (3) the decompressed data has a low PSNR/bit-rate.

+We now explain each observation point individually.
+As outlined in Section~\ref{sec:baseline}, a primary drawback of the 3D baseline is the redundant data produced by the up-sampling process.
+This redundancy becomes even more pronounced for AMR data with more than two refinement levels, especially when the finest level of data is sparsely populated.
+Such extra data increases the data size, leading to sub-optimal compression performance for the 3D baseline (points 1 \& 2).